cancertech/cancer_diagnosis/docs/installation.md

 # Installation

 The installation instructions are shown in Windows operation system.
-The installation steps are similar for MacOS and Linux.
+MacOS or Linux are not fully supported yet.

 First, you can download our tools from
-<a href="https://github.com/meredith-wenjunwu/cancer_diagnosis" target="_blank">Github page</a>
+<a href="https://github.com/cancertech/cancer_diagnosis" target="_blank">Github page</a>
 by clicking on the "Clone or download" button first and then clicking on the "Download ZIP" button.